-The Fiscal Year 2021 Stockpile Stewardship and Management Plan – Biennial Plan Summary (SSMP) describes DOE/NNSA’s plans to ensure the safety, security, and effectiveness of the U.S. nuclear weapons stockpile and to maintain the scientific and engineering tools, capabilities, and infrastructure that underpin the nuclear security enterprise.
-NNSA also publishes the annual Prevent, Counter, and Respond: A Strategic Plan to Reduce Global Nuclear Threats report to Congress as a companion document to the SSMP, which outlines the equally vital missions to reduce the threats of nuclear proliferation and nuclear terrorism.
+The Fiscal Year 2022 Stockpile Stewardship and Management Plan (SSMP) describes DOE/NNSA’s plans to maintain the U.S. nuclear weapons stockpile and the capabilities of the nuclear security enterprise.
+DOE/NNSA also publishes the annual Prevent, Counter, and Respond: A Strategic Plan to Reduce Global Nuclear Threats report to Congress that describes the vital companion missions to advance nuclear nonproliferation and reduce global nuclear threats.
 In keeping with our commitments to Congress and the public, updated versions of these reports are published each year.

 The fiscal year (FY) 2022 SSMP describes the active work across DOE/NNSA’s nuclear security enterprise to achieve program requirements, including producing 80 plutonium pits per year and achieving the first production unit for the W80-4 Life Extension Program (LEP) and W87-1 Modification Program.
 The major activities in other weapon and infrastructure modernization work, science programs, and supporting functions are also discussed.